ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/contravariance.md

 [!code-csharp[RectangleComparer.cs](../../../../test/Rezolver.Tests.Examples/Types/RectangleComparer.cs#example)]

-Note that it has a dependency on `IComparer<I2DShape>` - which explicitly targets our catch-all `ShapeAreaComparer` as per the original setup.
+Note that it has a dependency on two other comparers: `IComparer<I2DShape>` - which explicitly targets our catch-all `ShapeAreaComparer` as per the original setup - and `IComparer<double>`  so we can compare lengths and highlights (which will use the 'catch-all' `DefaultComparerWrapper<T>`).

 Now we just add the registration (shown in the example being added *before* our catch-all just to highlight the fact that the order in which these registrations are added doesn't